What is body dysmorphic disorder (BDD) or body dysmorphia?

 Cosmetic or surgical procedures aren’t recommended as treatments for BDD.
 These procedures reinforce concerns about appearance and can make BDD worse.

-It’s also a good idea to ask your child’s mental health professional for specific exercises or activities that you can do at home to support your child’s recovery from BDD.
+It’s also a good idea to ask your child’s mental health professional for specific strategies or activities that you can do at home to support your child’s recovery from BDD.

-And in addition to any exercises that the mental health professional suggests, there are a few strategies you can try at home with your child.
+And in addition to any strategies that the mental health professional suggests, here are strategies you can try at home with your child:

-- Active listening: let your child tell you how they feel about their appearance.
-Accept your child’s feelings, and avoid making judgments if you can.
+- Use active listening.
+Let your child tell you how they feel about their appearance.
+Try to accept your child’s feelings and avoid making judgments if you can.

-- Conversations about social media: appearance-based social media content can lead to or worsen BDD.
-Talk about the type of content that your child sees online, and offer to help your child hide unhelpful content.
-You can also challenge harmful appearance-based messages.
+- Talk about the type of social media content that your child sees online.
+You could offer to help your child hide unhelpful content.

-There’s no single cause of body dysmorphic disorder (BDD).
-But there are factors that can put pre-teens and teenagers at higher risk for BDD.
+There’s no single cause of BDD.
+But there are factors that can put young people at higher risk for BDD.

 These risk factors include:

-- a family history of obsessive compulsive disorder (OCD) and other OCD-related disorders
+- a family history of OCD and other OCD-related disorders

-- being bullied about body shape, weight or appearance
+- bullying about body shape, weight or appearance

 - low self-esteem